Queer Sexual Health & Resources

 While ALL sex is risky, low-no risk sex includes things like: Kissing on the Mouth, Mutual Masturbation, and Dry Humping (grinding your genitals against someone else while wearing clothing, or rubbing someone’s genitals over clothes).

-3. For extra long, pointed, or nails with decals, you can cushion the tips of a glove with cotton balls.
+- For extra long, pointed, or nails with decals, wear a glove and cushion the tips with cotton balls.

+Remember, safety is sexy!
 Don’t let anyone tell you that you shouldn’t protect yourself.
-Communication is a part of practicing safer sex!
-Don’t forgo barriers just because someone you like says they’re not sexy.
-Though it may be awkward at first, with practice, barriers can become familiar and normal part of sex.
-Ultimately, having consensual sex, where partners are informed and engaged, creates the best possible scenario for satisfying, healthful sex.
+Communication is a key component of practicing safer sex!
+Though it may feel awkward and unfamiliar at first, with practice, things like talking about sexual health, incorporating barrier use and testing regularly can become familiar, and even exciting!
+Ultimately, having consensual sex, where partners are informed and engaged, creates the best possible scenario for satisfying, healthful sexual experiences.

 STD/STI TESTING RESOURCES

-Going to the doctor can be intimidating for queer and/or trans people who may encounter health providers who are unfamiliar and often uneducated about our gender and sexual health needs.
+Going to the doctor can be intimidating for queer and trans people who may encounter health providers who are unfamiliar and often uneducated about our gender and sexual health needs.
 Many providers may also hold a very strong bias against sex work as a safe occupation.
+However, regular testing and check-ups can help keep you healthy and may provide early detection of potential health concerns.
+Those who would want to consult a doctor may find these Bay Area resources helpful.

-• Your health care provider – if you have health insurance, please schedule an appointment with your provider.
+- Your health care provider – if you have health insurance, schedule an appointment with your provider.

 ADULT FILM INDUSTRY STI TESTING STANDARDS

-• Cutting Edge Tests – A number of Bay Area locations.
-We recommend Foundation Lab in Oakland, which does not charge a draw or lab fee.
+- Cutting Edge Tests – A number of Bay Area locations.

-• Talent Testing Service – A number of Bay Area locations.
+- Talent Testing Service – A San Francisco Bay Area location.

-• The Adult Performer Advocacy Committee (APAC) advocates to maintain and improve safety and working conditions in the adult film industry by giving adult performers organized representation in matters that affect our health, safety, and community.
-We highly recommend the Model Bill of Rights and Performer Code of Conduct.
+- The Adult Performer Advocacy Committee (APAC) advocates to maintain and improve safety and working conditions in the adult film industry by giving adult performers organized representation in matters that affect our health, safety, and community.
+We recommend reading the Model Bill of Rights and Performer Code of Conduct.

 COVID-19 Precautions

 While there’s a lot of great books out there, we like to recommend Girl Sex 101, a sex-ed book with helpful info for ladies and lady-lovers of all genders and identities.
-It’s queer focused, trans inclusive, and covers everything from consent to squirting to muffing, with advice by CrashPad performers Tobi Hill-Meyer, Jiz Lee, Tina Horn, Papí Coxxx, Nina Hartley, and Sophia St. James.
+It’s queer focused, trans inclusive, and covers everything from consent to squirting to muffing.

 SEXUAL RISK CHART